Updated: July 1, 2016

-SQL Server 2016 supports row and page compression for rowstore tables and indexes, and supports columnstore and columnstore archival compression for columnstore tables and indexes.
+SQL Server 2016 and Azure SQL Database support row and page compression for rowstore tables and indexes, and supports columnstore and columnstore archival compression for columnstore tables and indexes.

 For rowstore tables and indexes, use the data compression feature to help reduce the size of the database.
 In addition to saving space, data compression can help improve performance of I/O intensive workloads because the data is stored in fewer pages and queries need to read fewer pages from disk.
 However, extra CPU resources are required on the database server to compress and decompress the data, while data is exchanged with the application.
 You can configure row and page compression on the following database objects:

 A whole table that is stored as a heap.